 Test and level scheduling: Repeat a pulse from 1 to more than 2 billion times with a configurable repetition rate.
 Tests can be configured to run pulses at different amplitude levels.

 Frequency range: Standard frequency range is DC-4,990Hz.
-High-frequency shock extends sample rates to 108,000Hz (VR9303 High-Frequency).
+High-frequency shock extends frequency range to 50,000Hz (VR9303 High-Frequency).
 Contact your sales representative for software add-ons.

 Shock Pulse Shapes